From the dish, to sound. TasteTune creates music inspired by flavor.

-Please stay with us until the end!
+Please watch until the very end!

 What is Jollof Rice?